crypto101/book/message-authentication-codes.rst

    messages.
 -  They have a compelling security proof based on the information content of the tag.
--  A construction exists to turn a one-time MAC into a secure multiple-use MAC, removing the principal problem.
+-  A construction exists to turn a :term:`one-time MAC` into a secure multiple-use MAC, removing the principal problem.

-A typical simple example of such one-time MACs consists of a simple multiplication and addition modulo some large prime :math:`p`.
+A typical simple example of such :term:`one-time MAC`\s consists of a simple multiplication and addition modulo some large prime :math:`p`.
 In this case, the secret key consists of two truly random numbers :math:`a` and :math:`b`, both between 1 and :math:`p`.